elijahjf/ElijahFernandez_T1A3/README.md

 2. unzip
 3. in terminal navigate to "elijahfernandez_T1A3\src"
 4. enter "ls -a" into the terminal to show all files including hidden ones in the src folder
-5. run the file script.sh
+5. run the file setup.sh
+6. run the file run.sh
-6. if you're having a permissions error, type in "chmod -x script.sh"
+7. if you're having a permissions error, type in "chmod -x script.sh"
-7. do the same to run tests
+8. do the same to run tests

 ## Dependencies required by the application to operate
 ## System/hardware requirements